By David H. Rothman

 - Certain librarians may fear the power of big-time philanthropy—powerful rich people telling them how to do their jobs.

-- In a related vein, librarians may worry that rich know-nothings will wreak havoc on libraries.
+- In a related vein, librarians may worry that rich know-nothings will wreak havoc on libraries, just as so much education-related philanthropy has gone awry.

 - Some public librarians may fret that Americans would feel less engaged with, less connected to, their local libraries if the institutions were less dependent on tax money.

-- Like it or not, many librarians don’t care sufficiently about institutions outside their cities, counties, region or states.
+- Like it or not, many librarians don’t care sufficiently about institutions outside their cities, counties, regions or states.

 - Some librarians and library advocate may fear that the endowment would siphon away donations from local Friends of the Library-style groups.

-As I will explain later in this essay, a national library endowment could successfully address all the concerns above, even localism, and genuinely contribute to the American commonweal.
+As I will explain later in this essay, a national library endowment could successfully address all the concerns above and genuinely contribute to the American commonweal.
 The status quo of the library world is utterly unacceptable if we consider the vast needs that better-funded libraries could help satisfy, as places for education and self-improvement, among other activities.

 Long term, the K-12 crisis is really a jobs crisis in disguise, with almost half the adults in Detroit lacking functional literacy, according to a 2011 report.
 Meanwhile a court has ruled that Michigan students do not even have a Constitutional right to literacy—a veritable outrage, considering that the overwhelming majority of them are capable of it.
 The schools have been given permission to botch up.